fhildeb/lukso-node-guide/docs/guides/validator-setup/cli-key-generation.md

 Please ensure that your destination folder contains the following files:

 - `deposit_data.json`: This file is used to make deposit transactions during the [Deposit Launchpad](./launchpad-walkthrough.md) process.
-- `keystore.json`: Each validator key has a corresponding keystore file, later used in the [Validator Setup](/docs/guides/client-setup/validator-configuration.md).
+- `keystore.json`: Each validator key has a corresponding keystore file, later used in the [Validator Setup](/docs/guides/client-setup/validator-configuration.md) process.

 :::